My truck won't start and radiator reservoir fills with pressure

 Trade it in as is or sell it for scrap.
 The time and money you'd spend fixing this 21 year old vehicle will be much better spent on something newer that wants to run.
 Replacing head gaskets is a major job which involves a trip to the machine shop to pressure test the heads and check for warpage.
 Then you'll be disconnecting wiring harnesses, vacuum hoses, air conditioning components, etc. that haven't been touched since the truck was built.
 Not to mention the broken exhaust manifold bolts and God only knows what other things will break and snap off as soon as you touch them.
 I can guarantee if you proceed with this it will not go back together right and it will not run right afterwards!
 BTW, I'm not just talking about you doing this yourself, I'm also saying a shop won't be able to do it right either.
 This is why I said it's not worth fixing.
 Jim

-Kagedmunkey38 answered 11 months ago
+Kagedmunkey38 answered about a year ago

 Yeah well I'm still paying on the vehicle so scrap isn't a option and I am sure I won't get much of anything for as is trade in.
 So think about engine swap